BeatSwitch/lock/readme.md

 - `resource_type` (varchar, 100, nullable)
 - `resource_id` (int, 11, nullable)

 Let's check out a full implementation of the driver below.
-Notice that for the `getPermissions` method we're using the `PermissionFactory` class to easily map the data and create `Permission` objects from them.
+Notice that for the `getCallerPermissions` method we're using the `PermissionFactory` class to easily map the data and create `Permission` objects from them.

 ```php
 <?php